 }

 sorts a copy of (index, logit) pairs descending, reads the k-th largest value, masks everything below it.
-O(V log V) where V = 50,257 for gpt-2. the sort is the bottleneck in the sampling path, consuming ~60% of sampling time for typical k = 40-50.
+O(V log V) where V = vocab size (50257 for gpt-2). a no-op when k ≥ V or k = 0.

 for (i, s) in soft.iter().enumerate() {